simonperneel/Tips-n-Tricks/README.md

 # Tips & Tricks
 Tips and tricks from my engineering studies that I wish I knew earlier.
-Feel free to share!
+This is an online draft for myself and everyone who sees this 🙂
 ## Latex
 ### useful packages
 - package **`siunitx`** for typesetting values with correct units \